avanwouwe/citadel-browser-agent/docs/config/extension-trust.md

 * `extennsions.ratings.minRatingLevel` : do not allow extensions if they are rated poorly
 * `extennsions.ratings.minRatingCnt` : do not allow extensions if their rating is based on few reviews

-You can ofcourse also reject based on the permissions requested by the extension.
+You can of course also reject based on the permissions requested by the extension.
 The default configuration prohibits extensions that request permissions that could be used to get access to authentication or session secrets of sites in you protected scope:
 * disallows `proxy`,`debugger`,`clipboardRead` (these are global permissions)
 * disallows `scripting`, `webRequest`, `pageCapture`, `cookies`, if the extension has requested access to all sites
 * disallows extensions that request broad access to all sites